Connecticut Conservatory, New Orleans Jazz

 She credits her husband: “Lawrence suggested that I just start by taking out notes.
 I was in love, so I was ready to listen to anything he said.
 I learned that my ear can hear things that my brain can’t think.”
 She explains that, in order to improvise, she first learns the music from the written score.
 It’s important first to “follow the rules” of the music, to “respect” the music.

 Doreen added jazzy singing to her skilled repertoire.
 Any given song alternates between soulful woodwind notes, clarinetist feats, and her rich rolling voice.

 Other musicians—drummers; trombone, saxophone, and trumpet players; guitarists and percussionists and others—have joined them off and on over the years.
-Their daughter Dorian, a “very talented drummer,” started at age eight and is now sixteen.
+Their daughter Dorian, a “very talented drummer,” started at age eight and is now eighteen.
 Performing at two major festivals in Sweden and Martinique, the young drummer thrived on the large audiences.
 The band—revolving membership, always with Doreen and Lawrence—has recorded at least twenty-five albums and three DVDs.

 In earlier years, strolling tourists would find Doreen’s Jazz New Orleans in Jackson Square in front of Saint Louis Cathedral.
 The band later moved its regular spot to Saint Peter and Royal, where “the lady upstairs calls the police on us so much that they don’t listen to her anymore—thank God!”